-The Company has recognised a provision for the estimated cost of restructuring the organisation, following announcements and the commencement of a collective consultation process in 2018.
-The estimate is based on what is expected to be the most likely outcome of the process and has been calcuated in line with contractual obligations and Company policies.
+The Company has recognised a provision for the estimated cost of restructuring the organisation, following a collective consultation process which commenced in 2018.
+The estimate is based on what is expected to be the most likely outcome of the process and has been calculated in line with contractual obligations and Company policies.